 Confidentiality is also protected by the law, and it would be possible to take legal action against someone who has breached your confidence.
 Doctors who break the rules could be “struck off”, which means they can’t work as a doctor any more.

 The same rules of confidentiality will apply to the Summary Care Record.
-This is a new system of electronic records being introduced in England.
+This is a new system of brief electronic records being introduced in England.
 These records contain basic information like your name and date of birth.